robOcity/robocity.github.com/content/posts/song-play-sql.md

 ## Implementation

-PostgreSQL tables are managed using SQL statements that are executed using the Python psycopg2 package.
-The star schema is implemented in SQL.
+PostgreSQL tables are managed using SQL statements that are executed using the Python psycopg2 package creating dimensional tables that comprise a star-schema.
 Data files are read using the pandas `read_json` function that returns a dataframe.
 Columns and rows from the dataframe are selected and output as tuples for insertion into the database tables.
-Connections to the database are managed by psycopg2 as is the cursor object used to interact with the database.
+Connections to the database are managed by psycopg2, as is the cursor object used to interact with the database.

 ### ETL Pipeline Prototype